Chapter 23. OProfile

-- Displays available events for the system’s processor along with a brief description of each.
+- Displays available events for the system’s processor along with a brief description of each event.

 The main profiling tool.
 The

-operftool uses the Linux Performance Events subsystem, which allows precise targeting of profiling, and allows OProfile to operate alongside other tools using performance monitoring hardware of your system.
+operftool uses the Linux Performance Events subsystem, which allows OProfile to operate alongside other tools using performance monitoring hardware of your system.